-Have you ever arrived at a vacation destination to find it an immediate disappointment?
+Have you ever arrived at a vacation destination to find it an immediate disappointment, or near one?
 Before the trip your excitement built up and upon arrival something put a puncture in the balloon of enthusiasm?
 That happened to my husband and me upon arrival in Utah for my husband’s 40th birthday vacation gift.
 Luckily, however, the puncture in that balloon was quickly repaired and the excitement built back up again quickly because of a very quick change in itinerary.

 Hubby tried to make the most of the skiing despite the unseasonably warm weather.
 He skied wearing just a light jacket.
 The snow quality was predictably poor given the temperatures, but he loved the views.
 On the third day we went to Deer Valley ski resort, which again was a beautiful resort.
 Though he is an excellent skier, I bought him lessons to try mogul skiing, something he had never done.
 I watched him while sitting at an outside café with no jacket on, in the sun.